KDE/kapidox/docs/depdiagrams.md

 ### 2. Generate the diagrams

 You can now generate the dependency diagrams with `src/depdiagram-generate`.
-This tool accepts a list of dot files and output a combined dot file to stdout.
+This tool accepts a list of dot files and outputs a combined dot file to stdout.

 Here is how to generate a dependency diagram for all the frameworks: